awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 ## Example: Using an external ID to prevent against confused deputy<a name="security_iam_resource-based-policy-examples-externalID"></a>

-The following example uses an external ID to address and prevent against [confused deputy](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html)\.
+The following example uses an external ID to address and prevent against [confused deputy](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cross-service-confused-deputy-prevention.html)\.
 The confused deputy problem is a security issue where an entity that doesn't have permission to perform an action can coerce a more\-privileged entity to perform the action\.

-The integration partner creates the external ID to use in the policy and provides the external ID to you as part of creating the integration\.
+The integration partner creates the external ID to use in the policy\.
+Then, it provides the external ID to you as part of creating the integration\.
 The value can be any unique string, such as a passphrase or account number\.

 The example grants permissions to the principals with the ARNs `arn:aws:iam::111122223333:root`, `arn:aws:iam::444455556666:root`, and `arn:aws:iam::123456789012:root` to call the [PutAuditEvents](https://docs.aws.amazon.com/awscloudtraildata/latest/APIReference/API_PutAuditEvents.html) API on the CloudTrail channel resource if the call to the `PutAuditEvents` API includes the external ID value defined in the policy\.